brown-band/website/pages/scripts/1996-1997/fall/columbia.md

 Sing a song of Clinton, let’s make him a big cake\
 Four and twenty Grad Students set out for to bake\
 When the bake was finished one Grad said to the rest\
-"Hope this cake is really good ‘cause I just missed my test!"
+“Hope this cake is really good ‘cause I just missed my test!”

-Watch now as the Brown Band disses the butcher and the candlestick maker and salutes the baker, and the voters of California, by forming a cake and playing "Brown Man Baked."
+Watch now as the Brown Band disses the butcher and the candlestick maker and salutes the baker, and the voters of California, by forming a cake and playing “Brown Man Baked.”

-:sd[Band forms cake and plays "Brown Man Born"]
+:sd[Band forms cake and plays “Brown Man Born”]

 Baa baa green sheep\
 Have you any band?\